 In the 1990s, the choir started to become very unstable.
 In some places, the pillars had moved more than 30cm.
 Due to the risk of collapse, immense trusses were urgently installed in 1993.

 Moreover, since 2000, scaffolding has been continually put up around the cathedral to overcome these problems.
 In 2010, another series of work including the restoration of the roof was started, a project that should last nine years.

 The causes of such instability are known these days thanks to extensive studies.
 It may lead to the deinstallation of the huge trusses that were urgently installed in 1993.

 According to several experts, Beauvais Cathedral has never been this stable.
 In 2000 the Superior Commission for the sites of the Ministry of Culture worked on a feasibility study about the reconstruction of the spire.
 The project was estimated to amount around 120 million French francs.
 (Source Le Moniteur)

 The Dimensions of Beauvais Cathedral

-- The cathedral reaches the impressive height of 67.2 metres, which is almost the same height of the towers of Notre-Dame de Paris which reach 69 metres!
+- The cathedral reaches the impressive height of 67.2 metres, which is almost the same height of the towers of Notre-Dame de Paris (69 metres)!

 The Northern and Southern Façades of the Transept